Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in the sampling process

 \subsection{Revising Diffusion Process}

 Most of in-sampling conditioning mechanisms such as Guidance, Conditional Correction and Attention Manipulation performs modification on the standard formulation of the denoising step, which leads to deviations from the predetermined sampling trajectory and results in artifacts in synthesized images.
-Therefore, a branch of works prefer to incorporate the conditional control signals into the denoising step via revising the formulation of standard diffusion process to adapt the conditional synthesis task~\cite{luo2023irsde, yue2024resshift, kawar2022denoising, wang2022zero}.
+Therefore, a branch of works prefer to incorporate the condition control signals into the denoising step via revising the formulation of standard diffusion process to adapt the conditional synthesis task~\citep{luo2023irsde, yue2024resshift, kawar2022denoising, wang2022zero}.
 Thereby, the conditional control signals can be incorporated into the corresponding reverse diffusion step of the revised diffusion process without deviations from the diffusion formulation.

-Based on the revision on diffusion process, these works can be divided into two categories: (a) \textit{mean-reverting SDEs}, which revise the diffusion process to preserve the information in conditional inputs in image restoration, (b) \textit{decomposition-based noise redefinition}, which incorporate a sequence of additive noises in the sampling process on spectral space to revise the noise-level mismatch in noisy linear problem.
+Based on the revision on diffusion process, these works can be divided into two categories: (a) \textit{mean-reverting SDEs}, which revise the diffusion process to preserve the information in conditional inputs for image restoration, (b) \textit{decomposition-based noise redefinition}, which incorporate a sequence of additive noises in the sampling process on the spectral space to revise the noise-level mismatch in noisy linear problems.